Ivkoto/MySalesTracker/README.md

 # MySalesTracker

 Blazor Server (.NET 9) application for tracking event sales with brand-based pricing rules.
-Uses Entity Framework Core (SQL Server) and a simple UI optimized for mobile.
+Built with Clean Architecture principles, using Entity Framework Core (SQL Server), SignalR for real-time updates, and a mobile-optimized UI.

 ## Quick start